-Finally in the South-American group, the topolog are congruent, which is remarkable given the The only is the position of P. sp.
+Finally in the South-American group, the topologies are congruent, which is remarkable given the recent radiation and the lack of resolution and amount of short branches in the single locus trees.
+The only difference is the position of P. sp.
 2a and P. sp.
 2b, grouping with P. pulverulenta 1, 2 and 3 in the concatenated analysis, and with P. sp.
 1 and P. dolichorhiza 2 in the species tree, but none of these relationships are supported (pp=0.33 in the species tree, pp=0.62 in the Bayesian concatenated tree).

-In general, are lower in the species tree, which makes sense because it takes the uncertainty of the conflicting single-locus topologies into account, whereas in concatenated analyses, the tendency is that many characters from one or few loci supporting one relationship will mask the impact of the conflicting characters in the other loci.
+In general, posterior probabilities are lower in the species tree, which makes sense because it takes the uncertainty of the conflicting single-locus topologies into account, whereas in concatenated analyses, the tendency is that many characters from one or few loci supporting one relationship will mask the impact of the conflicting characters in the other loci.

 Examples include the grouping of P. sp.
 7a and P. sp.
-7b (pp=0.75 in the species tree, pp=1 in the MrBayes tree) P. occidentalis with P. sp.
-6 (pp=0.9 in the species tree, pp=1 in the concatenated dataset), P. pulverulenta 1 with P. pulverulenta 2 (pp=0.78 vs pp=1).
-For the two latter, conflicts cme from only one locus (see ), still significantly affect the posterior probabilities.
+7b (pp=0.75 in the species tree, pp=1 in the MrBayes tree), P. occidentalis with P. sp.
+6 (pp=0.9 in the species tree, pp=1 in the concatenated dataset), P. pulverulenta 1 with P. pulverulenta 2 (pp=0.78 in the species tree vs pp=1 in the concatenated analysis).
+For the two latter cases, conflicts came from only one locus (see the results about the single locus topologies), but still significantly affect the posterior probabilities.

-Consensus species
+Consensus on species delimitation

+Influence of the Nostoc on the phenotype and on species delimitation

+We noticed that all specimens associating with the Nostoc phylogroup VIIa had a typical emerald green color when wet, especially when growing in their natural habitat.
+Because some species (P. neopolydactyla 1, P. occidentalis, P. scabrosa 1, P. scabrosa 4) always associate with this phylogroup in the panboreal zone, and other morphologically similar species (P. neopolydactyla 2, P. neopolydactyla 4, P. scabrosa 2) never associate with it, the identity of the Nostoc phylogroup can be very useful to identify the species, especially in the field or when no molecular data is available.

+More detailed study of the influence of other Nostoc phylogroups on the phenotype of the thallus should be conducted, to determine if this character could be used for the identification of a wide variety of species.

+As many species have shown a strong specificity towards the Nostoc phylogroup they associate with, this information might also be helpful as a criterion for species delimitation.
+For instance, methods performed poorly to delimit species in the group of P. neopolydactyla 2 s.l., however P. neopolydactyla 2a and P. neopolydactyla 2c were always found associating with Nostoc phylogroup XIII, whereas P. neopolydactyla 2b was always found with Nostoc phylogroup X. This different pattern of association might be a good indication that they actually belong to different species, even if it could also be specialization to different ecological conditions.
+The fact that the sympatric and morphologically similar pair P. neopolydactyla 1 and P. neopolydactyla 2a, or P. scabrosa 1 and P. scabrosa 2 actually belong to different species is consolidated by the fact that they never share the same Nostoc phylogroup even in the same localities.

-Species delimitation, geographic rangesNostoc specificity and morphological variation in the Scabrosoid clade
+Species delimitation, geographic ranges, Nostoc specificity and morphological variation in the Scabrosoid clade

-The delimitation of species in the Scabrosoid clade :
+The delimitation of species in the Scabrosoid clade was congruent in most methods, samples are assigned to species as follow:

 - P1798 and P515 as P. melanorrhiza, one rare species endemics to the Azores.
 This species is easy to recognize morphologically.